 High Strength Medical Glues

-Similar to that of sealants, the current market penetration of glues in the US is thought to be about 25% of eligible surgeries.
+Similar to that of sealants, the current market penetration of glues in the US is about 25% of eligible surgeries.
 There are several strong points in favor of the use of medical glues: their use can significantly reduce healthcare costs, for example by reducing time in the surgical suite, reducing the risk of a bleed, which may mean a return trip to the OR, and general ease of use.
-Patients seem to prefer the glues over receiving sutures for an external wound, as glues can provide a suture-free method of closing wounds.
+Patients seem to prefer the glues over receiving sutures for external wound closure, as glues can provide a suture-free method of closing wounds.
 In addition, if glues are selected over sutures, the physician can avoid the need (and cost) of administering local anesthesia to the wound site.

 Drawn from, “Worldwide Markets for Medical and Surgical Sealants, Glues, and Hemostats, 2015-2022: Established and Emerging Products, Technologies and Markets in the Americas, Europe, Asia/Pacific and Rest of World.”Report #S290.